 Biosimilars cost less than their reference biologic.
 However, patients in the U.S. have not seen direct dollar savings yet.

 Manufacturers of biosimilars have given these drugs lower prices than their reference products.
 For example, infliximab-dyyb (Inflectra®) was introduced at a price that was 19 percent lower than infliximab’s (Remicade®) list price.
+In 2020, infliximab-axxq (Avsola®) was introduced at a list price which was 57 percent lower than infliximab’s (Remicade®) list price.
 However, those lower list prices have not resulted in lower out-of-pocket costs for you because insurance companies and pharmacy benefit managers have not passed these savings on to you.

 Health insurance companies say the lower price, while not passed on to patients, helps to keep the price of premiums low, but CreakyJoints has not seen evidence of this.